-Distracted Driving is Still a Huge ProblemAug.
-29, 2018
+Distracted Driving is Still a Huge ProblemSep.
+7, 2022

 By Melissa Heinlein, Esq.

-We have spoken in the past about how Minnesota tried to pass a "hands-free" cell phone bill that would prevent anyone who is operating a vehicle from accessing their phones or other electronic devices without the use of a "hands-free" adaptor such as Bluetooth.
-Even if this bill never passes through the Minnesota state legislature, it goes without saying that we should all remain diligent about avoiding being distracted while driving.
+We have spoken in the past about how Minnesota has passed a "hands-free" cell phone bill that would prevent anyone who is operating a vehicle from accessing their phones or other electronic devices without the use of a "hands-free" adaptor such as Bluetooth.
+It goes without saying that we should all remain diligent about avoiding being distracted while driving.
 Distracted driving not only puts yourself and passengers at risk, but also everyone around you.
 According to the National Safety Council, texting while driving has led to 1.6 million crashes each year.

 Multitasking is the Core Problem

 This all centers on multitasking; many of us feel like we need to be constantly connected on social media or maximizing our time in other ways.
 Almost everyone has a phone that they have a hard time keeping their hands or eyes off of, even while operating a motor vehicle.
 As you can imagine, this constant use creates a real distraction by making you look at anything other than what lies ahead.

 Let's say you don't use your phone in the car-there are other ways that we distract ourselves through multitasking while driving.
 Eating, tuning the radio dial, trying to accommodate small children in the backseat, fiddling with your GPS, or reaching for something in your bag – we all find ourselves in situations sometimes where we are distracted to some degree.